|

 a little more difficult, something that the White Salmon could offer.

-morning, I was sitting in my kayak staring down rapids harbored between
+spring morning, I was sitting in my kayak staring down rapids harbored

-rock cliffs, covered in plant life, feeling a combination of emotions.
+between rock cliffs, covered in plant life, feeling a combination

-was nearly more than I could handle in a single day (17.1 miles), especially
+than I could handle in a single day (17.1 miles), especially when

 River.
 Although I didn't know it then, these would also be the last

-twin brother and others, he would kayak the Elwha River, and not come
+my twin brother and others, he would kayak the Elwha River, and

 |